Crash Course (web series): Other releases

 DVD box sets of the complete run of the Biology series and of season 1 of World History were made available for pre-order on October 31, 2013.
 In June 2016, the show's official site launched, providing free offline downloads of all episodes of every series completed to date.
 In May 2020, an official mobile app launched, providing easy access to all of the courses' video content along with rolling out flashcard and quiz study aides for particular courses.

 The series was also made available for streaming on Curiosity Stream.

+Related and spinoff projects

+In 2022, a series called Office Hours began, in which hosts of previous Crash Course series and professors host a livestream and answer viewer questions.
+In 2024, a Lectures series began, with long-form videos enabling a deeper dive into a single topic.
+The channel launched its first podcast in 2024.
+In October 2024, the creation of "Crash Course Books", a new imprint of Penguin Young Readers, was announced, with the first book Everything Is Tuberculosis by John Green set to be released in March 2025.